Le French Blog - Expert Advice, Guides and Tips

 Our Guide to Driving in France

 Driving in France is a delightful way to explore the country's diverse regions , their beautiful landscapes and many historic sites.
-However, there are some important facts to know to ensure a relaxing holiday and an amazing…
+However, there are some essential facts to know to ensure a relaxing holiday and a fantastic…

 Our Postcard from the Tarn

-For anyone who doesn’t know the Tarn , it’s a department located in the Occitanie region of Southwest France.
-It gets its name from the River Tarn that runs through the department.
-Its creation in the late 1700s…
+For anyone who doesn’t know, the Tarn is a department in the Occitanie region of Southwest France.
+It is named after the River Tarn, which runs through the department.
+Its creation in the late 1700s resulted…

 Getting the Right Insurance Protection in France